Suvadip-Universe/EncoDeco/README.md

 main file is encodeco.py

-Distribution for winodws in distribution folder.
+Distribution for windows in distribution folder.
 A readable excutive file.

 Encrypto folder contains files, which can be used as a library and it's simply derived also.